 We prefer to think of architects like, well, bugs or plants.
 We all occupy certain ecological niches if you will, with some of us best adapted to providing services of a particular nature.
 If someone is interested in building a straw bale house or underground earth ship or geodesic dome home, we know people who do that really well, and are happy to refer our prospective clients to them.
 We’d love to do a rammed earth house some day, but the right client and site hasn’t come along yet.

 3. Why don’t I see any straw bale houses/photovoltaic panels/insulating concrete forms/structural insulated panels/rainwater collection systems on your website?
 Are you sure you do green architecture?

-My friend and colleague Mark Frankel once called these kinds of green approaches "gee whiz" features.
-The kinds of things you see and go "Gee whiz, that's neat!"
-You'll be seeing more and more of this kind of thing as green architecture moves into the mainstream, a good bit of it from architects who have little experience with green building.
+My friend and colleague Mark Frankel once called these kinds of green approaches “gee whiz” features.
+The kinds of things you see and go “Gee whiz, that’s neat!”
+We’ve seen more and more of this kind of thing as green architecture has moved into the mainstream, a good bit of it from architects who have little experience with green building.